mattfenwick/Bio2012/git.md

         # copy the contents of the **remote** repo
         #   merge them into the local 'master' branch
         git pull origin master

+        #How to check which branch your on
+	git branch

+	#How to switch branches
+	git checkout [branchname]

+	#Create a branch and switch to it
+	git checkout -b [branchname]

+	#Push/pull to gh-pages
+	git push origin gh-pages
+	git pull origin gh-pages
+  	#You need to be in gh-pages if you are going to pull from gh-pages